 - Nozzle flexibility

-But in additional to those two things, there are two additional points which we have to account in the Caesar modelling during analysis of tank connected piping system.
+But in addition to those two things, there are two additional points that we have to account for in the Caesar modeling during the analysis of tank connected piping system.
 These are,

 - Nozzle rotations due to tank bulging, and